rickmugridge/thespian/CommonMockingAntiPatterns.md

  - Consider when an argument of a mocked call is a complex, nested object/array.
  - The difference between the expected and actual argument may be slight.
  - But it takes some time to work out the difference between the (JSON) display of each.
+ - With such limited information, it makes sense to check the various parts of a complex object.
+   Otherwise, it's very hard to identify and understand the differences.
  - A diff would be so handy.
+   Then we can check large complex objects and see what bits are wrong really easily.

 ## 4. Mocks are not identified in error messages